Bruce Lindahl (criminal)

 Bruce Everitt Lindahl (January 29, 1953 – April 4, 1981) was an American serial killer and rapist who committed a series of rapes and murders in the late 1970s and early 1980s.
 In 2020, Lindahl was connected to the death of 16-year-old Pamela Maurer, who was killed on January 13, 1976, in DuPage County, Illinois.
 Additionally in 2024, DNA evidence linked him to the murder of Kathy Halle in Illinois in March 1979.
-He has been declared an official suspect in at least 12 murders and nine rapes committed in different Chicago suburbs from 1974 to 1981.
+He has been declared an official suspect in at least 9 murders and nine rapes committed in different Chicago suburbs from 1974 to 1981.

-Lindahl died on April 4, 1981 after police say he accidentally slashed an artery in his leg while stabbing an 18-year-old man to death in an apartment in Naperville.
+Lindahl died on April 4, 1981, after police say he accidentally slashed an artery in his leg while stabbing an 18-year-old man to death in an apartment in Naperville.
 After the details of the circumstances around Lindahl's death was made public, one of his surviving victims contacted the authorities and identified him as her attacker.
 DuPage County Police later stated that further DNA testing would be conducted with the aid of the Chicago Police Department, to determine whether Bruce Lindahl was involved in at least ten other killings.

 Biography

 Bruce Everitt Lindahl was born on January 29, 1953, in St. Charles, Illinois, to Jerome and Arlene Lindahl.
 Lindahl graduated from Downers Grove North High School.
 He attended college and graduated in the mid-1970s with a degree in electromechanics.
-The next few years, he worked as an electrician, while studying additionally at the Midvalley Vocational Center in Kaneville.
-In his free time, Lindahl was fond of parachuting and racquetball, with his friends and acquaintances speaking extremely positively of him, despite the fact that he easily fell into states of irresistible impulses and occasionally showed aggressive behavior towards others.
-In December 1976, he was arrested for possession of marijuana, but did not appear to be intoxicated.
+The next few years, Lindahl worked as an electrician, while studying additionally at the Midvalley Vocational Center in Kaneville.
+In his free time, Lindahl was fond of parachuting and racquetball, with his friends and acquaintances speaking positively of him, despite the fact that he easily fell into states of irresistible impulses and occasionally showed aggressive behavior towards others.
+In December 1976, he was arrested for possession of marijuana, but unbeknownst to law enforcement he had already murdered 5 people, and was let out on bond.

 Criminal history

-From 1974 onward, Lindahl committed many minor offenses and was repeatedly arrested, but each time, the court gave him only fines.
+From 1971 onward, Lindahl committed many minor offenses and was repeatedly arrested, but each time, the court gave him only fines.
 During this time period, he changed residences on several occasions.
 Over the years, he lived in Chicago and its various suburbs, before moving to Aurora in 1978.